Maniaiti Marae (Wallace Pā): Tribal affiliation

 The iwi (tribe) most affiliated with the marae is Ngāti Tuwharetoa, although Ngāti Kahungunu (the tribe of Nanny Maraea) are also closely associated.
 Most descendants associate with both iwi.

-Through Ngāti Tuwharetoa, the whānau claim Ngāti Manunui as their hapū (subtribe), and Taupo-nui-a-Tia as their moana (lake).
+Through Ngāti Tuwharetoa, the whānau claim Ngāti Manunui as their hapū (subtribe), and Taupō-nui-a-Tia as their moana (lake).
 It is important in Māori culture to be able to show where lineage and rohe (area of origin) are located.
-An example is shown below of a common Ngāti Tuwharetoa mihi (speech of greeting) or statement reflecting this:
+An example is shown below of a common Ngāti Tuwharetoa pepeha (speech of introduction) or statement reflecting this:

 Environment

 The region of Ngapuke is a rural forestry area.
 The Pungapunga River runs to the back of the marae and is used for swimming and catching eel in hinaki (net catchments).

 Future

 In 2012, the marae received funding for a new wharepaku (bathroom and toilet block).

 Some family members still live on the marae, but many live in other parts of New Zealand and Australia.
 Family members have been trying to raise funds to ensure the legacy of the Marae, and meeting notices are posted for gatherings to rebuild the Pā.

 On 21 July 2012, the Wharepuni at Maniati was demolished by controlled burn, and will be replaced by new buildings.

 A wharekai (dining hall) was moved and installed on the site in 2015.

 In October 2020, the Government committed $1,560,379 from the Provincial Growth Fund to upgrade the marae and 7 other nearby marae, creating 156 jobs.